-Originally studying Marine Biology, then Fine Arts and a Master of Electronic Art, Stadon’s current PhD research focuses on how art can better our understandings of identity, augmentation aesthetics, the relationship between bodies, embodied data and data bodies in the Anthropocene.
+is an Australian artist/designer/curator/researcher/educator.
+First studying Marine Biology, then Fine Arts and a Master of Electronic Art, his current PhD research focuses on how art can better our understandings of augmentation aesthetics, identity, & the relationship between bodies, embodied data and data bodies.

 His nomadic practice-based research interfaces art, bio-digital entanglements, embodied interactivity, food ecologies, culture and society.
 He was the founder of Dorkbot Perth and marart.org and has worked in academia since 2006 is Programme Leader of Creative Computing @ Winchester School of Art.
 He also teaches on the Interface Cultures Programme @Kunstuniversität Linz

 is an artist, technician and interface creator based in Linz, Austria.
 After his electronics education, he discovered his love for art and is currently studying his Masters at the Interface Cultures Programme at Kunsitunversität Linz.

 His artistic work is mainly concerned with physical visualizations of data and multilayered social processes., though for TeleAgriCulture and the Islands of the Day Before Project, Daniel has taken the role of technical lead.
 In particualr Daniel has singinifcantly developed our hardware ecosystem, reducing the cost of our boards by 1/5 of the previous version and also has adapted our system for LoRaWAN anda wider range of network solutions. https://daniel-fischer.at